Engee documentation

 Versatility

-In addition to all these advantages, Engee provides complete and regularly updated Julia documentation in Russian, which will be useful for engineers and programmers with any experience.
-And for inspiration or case studies, check out Engee Community, where users share their projects, scripts, and ideas.
+In addition to all these advantages, Engee provides a complete and regularly updated Julia documentation in Russian, which will be useful for engineers and programmers with any experience.
+And if you want inspiration or examples from practice — take a look at Engee Community, where users share their projects, scripts, and ideas.

-If you’re just starting your journey with Julia, we recommend checking out the course Welcome to Engee course, which will help you get up to speed with the Engee environment.
+If you are just starting your journey with Julia, then we recommend that you familiarize yourself with the course Welcome to Engee, which will help you quickly get used to the Engee environment.

-For those who are already experienced in technical calculations, examples also provides various scenarios of Julia usage that will help you to understand the capabilities of the language.
+For those who already have experience in technical calculations, in link:/helpcenter/stable/en/interactive-scripts/language_basics.htmlThe examples also show various Julia usage scenarios that will help you gain a deeper understanding of the language’s capabilities.

 Getting started

-Engee has everything you need to work with code:
+Engee has everything you need to work with the code.:

-• File browser file browser 7 - file manager for working with scripts and projects.
+• File Browser file browser 7 — a file manager for working with scripts and projects.

-• Command line img 41 1 2 - a command line for advanced users and advanced tasks.
+• Command line img 41 1 2 — Command line for advanced users and advanced tasks.

-• Script editor interactive script icon - a script editor with syntax highlighting and autocompletion.
+• Script editor interactive script icon — script editor with syntax highlighting and auto-completion.

-• Variable window variables article 2 1 - variable panel for analysing and debugging.
+• Variable Window variables article 2 1 — variable panel for analysis and debugging.

-Now let’s take a closer look at how exactly code is written and run in Engee.
-For this purpose we use Script Editor interactive script icon - a convenient tool for step-by-step work with code, visualisations and comments, or a Command Window img 41 1 2 - a more familiar environment for advanced users.
+Now let’s take a closer look at exactly how the code is written and run in Engee.
+For this purpose, the following are used Script Editor interactive script icon — a convenient tool for step-by-step work with code, visualizations and comments, or Command Window img 41 1 2 — a more familiar environment for experienced users.

-To work with code in Engee even faster and more conveniently, use hotkeys.
-They allow you to control scripts, run calculations, navigate the interface and save time.
-A complete list of shortcuts is available in the article Engee hotkeys or by calling the help directly in Engee (combination Shift+?).
+To work with the code in Engee even faster and more conveniently, use keyboard shortcuts.
+They allow you to manage scripts, run calculations, navigate through the interface, and save time.
+The full list of combinations is available in the article.
+Engee hotkeys or by calling help directly in Engee (combination Shift+?).

 Script Editor